FaithAlone.net

 5 And all the days that Adam lived were nine hundred and thirty years: and he died.

-God says that Adam will die the day he eats from the tree, yet he eats from the tree (Genesis 3:6), and lives to be 930 years old.
+God says that Adam will die the day he eats from the tree, yet he eats from the tree (Genesis 3:6), and lives to be 930 years old (Genesis 5:5).

-The Bible teaches that when a person sins, their spirit dies (Romans 6:23, 7:9).
-That's why a new birth is required (John 3:3-7).
-When it happens, the person is described as being raised from the dead, and passed from death unto life:
+The answer is found in understanding that the Bible teaches that when a person sins, their spirit dies (Romans 6:23, 7:9).
+That is why, for each person, the new birth is required (John 3:3-7).
+When a person is born again, they are described as being raised from the dead, and passed from death unto life:

 Ephesians 2:1